vibhordubey333/KnowledgeBase/FrequestCommands.md

 * If Project opened in intellij not detecting project files:
   - Verify if `GoRoot` is set or not by following below line.
   - Open `settings` -> `Language & Frameworks` -> `Go` -> `GoPath` -> Set `Project GOPATH`
-* To run test case:
+* To run test case with similar pattern
   - `go test -run Test_Case_Name`
   - Various flags for running testcases
   `